Teeth Whitening: Procedure & Costs

 A custom-fitted tray is made to hold the teeth whitening product directly against the teeth while minimising its contact with the gums.
 Some products have fluoride added to help prevent or treat mild tooth sensitivities.
 The typical stains of ageing will whiten in 7-14 days when the tray is worn overnight.

+It can sometimes take up to 6 months for over the counter products to show results.
 The risks involved and time needed for results with these products makes whitening by a professional dentist the safer and more effective option.

 Over-the-counter teeth-whitening toothpastes also contain a small percentage of peroxide or a polishing ingredient.
 The toothpastes are effective in removing surface stains and whitening teeth, but some can be very abrasive.